Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/hangzhou-chn/index.md

 ## Technology Interventions

-**Smart Traffic **.
+**Smart Traffic**.
 Hangzhou's smart traffic management system, popularly known as the "City Brain," has been launched to improve urban traffic control through the use of AI and big data.
 The system collects real-time data from various sources such as traffic lights, cameras, and vehicle GPS systems to monitor and manage the flow of traffic.
 With its intelligent algorithms, the system can adjust traffic light timings to reduce congestion, identify optimal routes for emergency vehicles, and even detect traffic violations.
 This advanced technology is expected to contribute significantly to creating a safer and more efficient urban environment.

-**Digitalziation of Governement Service**.
+**Digitalization of Governement Service**.
 The centralization of the database serves as the foundation for digitalizing government services.
 When the data is siloed between departments, a citizen might need to visit many different departments to get verification and approval for a simple task.
 With the centralization of data, every department has the required data to help citizens accomplish the task without sending them to other departments.

 **COVID-19 Health Code**.